YESCO: Founder

 Born in Sunderland, United Kingdom, in 1895, Thomas Young was 15 years old when his family emigrated to Ogden, Utah.
 The boy applied his passion to making signs.
 He began by creating wall-lettering and gold-leaf window signs, working for the Electric Service Company and the Redfield-King Sign Company in Ogden.

 Young married Elmina Carlisle in 1916.
 In 1920, he founded his own sign company: Thomas Young Sign Company, which specialized in coffin plates, gold window lettering, lighted signs and painted advertisements.

 In 1932, Young expanded his business to Las Vegas, and within two years, he purchased the Ogden Armory for $12,000 to expand the production capacity.
 He also opened a branch in Salt Lake City that year.

 Young was elected president of the National Sign Association in 1936, serving for two terms.
 A year later, in 1937, he moved his family and YESCO headquarters to Salt Lake City, Utah, and continued the business.

-Today, helmed by the third and fourth generations of Young's family, YESCO creates, services and maintains award-winning displays for some of the world's most prestigious brands.
+Today, the company is led by members of the third and fourth generations of the Young family and designs, services, and maintains displays for a range of commercial clients.